Zheoni/rng-query/README.md

 rq --help         # see all options
 ```

-With the CLI you can read from `stdin`, files, treat files as only
+With the CLI you can read from `stdin`, files, treat files as only data and
-data and combine it with a command.
+combine it with an inline query.

 For example, choose 2 lines from a file keeping the input order:
 ```